cariad/py-wpconfigr/README.md

 # wp-configr

-A Python package for updating the property values in a WordPress `wp-config.php` file.
+A Python package for reading and writing property values in a WordPress `wp-config.php` file.

 ## CI status